darstib/blog/docs/note/cs188/note/06-Expectimax_Monte_Carlo_Tree_Search.md

 Expectimax introduces **chance nodes** into the game tree, which instead of considering the worst case scenario as minimizer nodes do, considers the **average case**.
 More specifically, while minimizers simply compute the minimum utility over their children, chance nodes compute the expected utility or expected value.

-> [!NOTE]
+> [!note]+ **expectimax**
 >
 > Our rule for determining values of nodes with **expectimax** is as follows:[^1]
 >
 > $$V(s) = \begin{cases} \max \limits_{s' \in \text{successors}(s)} V(s') & \text{if } s \text{ is an agent-controlled state} \\ \sum \limits_{s' \in \text{successors}(s)} p(s'|s)V(s') & \text{if } s \text{ is a chance state} \\ \text{\quad \quad known} & \text{if } s \text{ is a terminal state} \end{cases}$$

-[^1]: In the below formulation, p(s′ |s) refers to either the probability that a given nondeterministic action results in moving from state s to s′ , or the probability that an opponent chooses an action that results in moving from state s to s′ , depending on the specifics of the game and the game tree under consideration.
+[^1]: In the below formulation, $p(s'|s)$ refers to either the probability that a given nondeterministic action results in moving from state s to s′ , or the probability that an opponent chooses an action that results in moving from state s to s′ , depending on the specifics of the game and the game tree under consideration.

 From this definition, we can see that <u>minimax is simply a special case of expectimax</u> .
 Minimizer nodes are simply chance nodes that assign a probability of 1 to their lowest-value child and probability 0 to all other children.